 What is an entry level job?

+Now that we've answered "what is a graduate", it's time to look at entry level.
 An entry-level job is generally defined as a role for someone with little relevant experience or qualifications in the industry the role is in.
 Entry level roles are often open to anyone and you don’t necessarily need to have a degree – though some employers do require a degree for an entry-level role, depending on the position.

 Entry level roles are open to graduates and having a degree may give you an advantage.
 Not all employers can or want to offer graduate schemes and recruit through entry-level roles instead.
 These jobs can be a great way to get your foot in the door, especially at smaller organisations and in emerging industries.
 It can also be a good career path if you want to take a different road from what you have studied.
 However, not all entry-level jobs are the same, so don't sell yourself short and think carefully about whether it's the right role for what you want to do.